15 Visualization

 geom_line(aes(group = condition)) +

 The interaction contrast we want to interpret is highlighted visually in this plot.
-It is much easier to compare the slopes of two lines than mentally compute a difference of differences between bars.
+It is much easier to compare slopes of lines than mentally compute a difference of differences between bars.
 Here are a few corollaries of this principle (adapted from a presentation by Karl Broman).

 • It is easier to compare values that are adjacent to one another.
 This is especially important when there are many different conditions included on the same plot.
 If particular sets of conditions are of theoretical interest, place them close to one another.
 Otherwise, sort conditions by a meaningful value (rather than alphabetically, which is usually the default for plotting software).